-Learn how this pipefitter and food lover went from ramen to steak and shrimp.
+Learn how this pipefitter went from minimum wage to family home owner.

 But life wasn’t always this sweet.
 Back in 2011, Savy worked in Children’s Services as an Intake Coordinator making just above minimum wage.
 Although she felt fortunate to be able to live with her father, she still struggled to pay her bills.
 And as for cooking – well, as Savy says, “There’s only so much you can do with Ramen noodles.”